-Fitness of the Subject for Judicial Review: An additional phenomenon that expresses doctrinal realism in Israeli judicial review is a declared examination of considerations that pertain to the suitability of the subject for judicial handling, such as the expected effectiveness of judicial review.
-Thus, for example, former Supreme Court President Grunis held that the very doubt with respect to the effectiveness of a judicial decision and the fear that an ineffective decision would detract from the public status of the Court justify refraining from deciding on the merits in a petition against the constitutionality of the statute (HCJ 6427/02 Movement for Quality of Government in Israel v.
+Fitness of the Subject for Judicial Review: An additional approach that expresses doctrinal realism in Israeli judicial review is a declared examination of considerations that pertain to the suitability of the subject for judicial handling, such as the expected effectiveness of judicial review.
+Thus, for example, former Supreme Court President Grunis held that the very doubt with respect to the effectiveness of a judicial decision and the fear that an ineffective decision would undermine the public status of the Court justify refraining from deciding on the merits in a petition against the constitutionality of the statute (HCJ 6427/02 Movement for Quality of Government in Israel v.
 The Knesset).
-Taking similar considerations into account was also characteristic of decisions handed down by former Justice Rivlin.
-Thus, for example, Justice Rivlin stated: “[t]he resources available to the court are limited. … Because the Judiciary has neither a purse, sword, nor a will of its own – its principal resource is a public trust.
+Former Justice Rivlin would also take similar considerations into account in his decisions.
+For example, Justice Rivlin stated: “[t]he resources available to the court are limited. … Because the Judiciary has neither a purse, sword, nor a will of its own – its principal resource is a public trust.
 Descending into the public battlefield, when unnecessary, is liable to dissipate this precious resource.”
 (HCJ 466/07 Gal-On v.
 Attorney General: Deputy President Rivlin, para.
 3).
-An additional stream of decisions in which the Supreme Court exercised its discretion to deny petitions because they do not fit judicial handling applies to petitions in which it was ruled that it would be better for the subject to be handled by way of a statute (FHHCJ 10007/09 Gluten v.
+An additional stream of decisions in which the Supreme Court exercised its discretion to deny petitions because they are not appropriate for judicial review includes petitions in which it was ruled that it would be better for the subject to be handled by way of a statute (FHHCJ 10007/09 Gluten v.
 National Labor Court).

 The existing literature offers various important empirical studies on the activity patterns and decisions of the Israeli Supreme Court in the areas of public law (Meydani, 2011: 6-18; Hofnung & Weinshall Margel, 2010) and the correlation between the religious beliefs of judges, their ethnicity, and their decisions (Weinshall-Margel, 2011; Weinshall-Margel, 2016; Gazal-Ayal & Sulitzeanu-Kenan, 2010).
-This study will supplement these studies by examining a critical claim of pragmatic realism in action and the general context of public law and the reforms debate.
+This study will build on these studies by examining a critical claim of pragmatic realism in action and the general context of public law and the reform debate.

-The Reforms Debate as a Reflection of Legal Hyper-Realism
+The Reform Debate as a Reflection of Legal Hyper-Realism

-The revolutionary legal reforms promoted by the coalition in 2023 all dealt with issues concerning the powers of the Judiciary (including the authority of the Knesset to override constitutional decisions of the Supreme Court) and the appointment of judges and legal advisors in government ministries (Levush, 2023).
+The revolutionary legal reforms promoted by the coalition in 2023 all dealt with issues concerning the powers of the judiciary (including the authority of the Knesset to override constitutional decisions of the Supreme Court) and the appointment of judges and legal advisors in government ministries (Levush, 2023).

-Thus, in the speech of Minister of Justice Yariv Levin on January 4, 2023, shortly after the formation of the new Government, in which he presented the "first phase" of the reforms, he listed four reforms: changing the composition of the committee for the selection of judges; prohibition of the courts to examine the reasonableness of governmental decisions; legislation of an "override clause" that would allow the Knesset, with a majority of 61 Knesset members (MKs) out of 120, to annul decisions of the Supreme Court to invalidate laws as unconstitutional; and the appointment of the legal advisor of a government ministry by the ministry's director general (the minister elects the director general based on personal trust) instead of the existing procedure of professional appointment in a tender procedure.
+Thus, in the speech of Minister of Justice Yariv Levin on January 4, 2023, shortly after the formation of the new government, in which he presented the “first phase” of the reforms, he listed four reforms: changing the composition of the committee for the selection of judges; prohibition of the courts to examine the reasonableness of governmental decisions; legislation of an “override clause” that would allow the Knesset, with a majority of 61 Knesset members (MKs) out of 120, to annul decisions of the Supreme Court to invalidate laws as unconstitutional; and the appointment of the legal advisor of a government ministry by the ministry’s director general (the minister selects the director general based on personal trust) instead of the existing procedure of professional appointment in a tender procedure.

-Out of these reforms, on July 24, 2023, the Knesset amended Basic Law: Adjudication, and added to it a clause stating:
+Out of these reforms, on July 24, 2023, the Knesset amended Basic Law: Adjudication, adding a clause stating: